Laurent-Tupin/pynut/README.md

     df2 = dframe.fDf_fillColUnderCondition(df1, 'NameColumnToApply', df1['data'], 'NameColumnCondition', 'YES', bl_except = False)
     ''' Transform DF with condition
     ValueToApply can be a value or a lambda function'''

 Temporary documentation for nutOther :

+    from pyNut import nutOther as oth

     1. Decorators